 It is extremely important for a practitioner and a patient to share the same philosophy on approaching their most valuable commodity, their health.
 If your philosophy matches ours, then RESTORE is the modern medical practice that is right for you.

 Our mission at RESTORE is to provide unparalleled care, which can only be possible by spending time with each of our patients and providing access to services we know are important.
-Integrative care and complementary therapies are not covered by most insurances and even some mainstream services such as dietician visits, are covered with many strings attached.
-For example, you may not know that some insurance companies will not cover a visit with a nutritionist for “weight loss” if there is no secondary diagnosis like “high blood pressure”.
+Integrative care and complementary therapies are not covered by most insurances and even some mainstream services such as dietitian visits, are covered with many strings attached.
+For example, you may not know that some insurance companies will not cover a visit with a dietitian for “weight loss” if there is no secondary diagnosis like “high blood pressure”.

 Insurance restricts the valuable care that we are committed to providing at RESTORE.
 In order to be able to provide these essential interventions to our patients, we do not bill insurance for our services.
 However, we will be happy to provide a superbill for out-of-network benefits that you may have.
 A superbill is similar to an invoice that has the charges and ICD-10 (billing) codes that insurance companies require to determine if you are eligible for full or partial reimbursement for the service provided.
 You will then submit this superbill to your insurance company.